iterate-ch/cyberduck.io/content/pages/changelog/3.8/Press_3.8_en.md

+Title: Press Release Cyberduck 3.8
+Slug: changelog/pr/3.8/en
+Status: hidden

-FOR IMMEDIATE RELEASE
+### FOR IMMEDIATE RELEASE

-Cyberduck 3.8 Released
+## Cyberduck 3.8 Released

-Bern, Dec 03, 2010
+_Bern, Dec 03, 2010_

 A major new version of Cyberduck is now available.
 The focus of version 3.8 is the integration of Amazon CloudFront CDN (Content Delivery Network) for the rest of us.
 With support for custom origins, there is no need to upload content to S3, but original content can be served from an ordinary web server and then distributed using the network of edge locations in the CloudFront CDN.
 [1]